Investigator (Title IX & EO)

 Title IX investigator certification.
 FETI training.
 Courses related to Title IX and/or EO.

-Previous experience overseeing and conducting complaint investigations and grievances.
-For example, investigations in Title IX, employee relations, student conduct, or their equivalent.
+Previous experience conducting complaint investigations and grievances.
+For example, investigations in Title IX, student conduct, and/or employee relations.

 Selected by The Princeton Review for The 386 Best Colleges: 2021 Edition, and highly ranked for its quality of life and innovative leadership, Christopher Newport University is a public school offering a private school experience — great teaching, small classes, and a safe, vibrant campus.
 A “student-first, teaching-first” community, Christopher Newport is dedicated to the ideals of scholarship, leadership and service.
 The University is located between Williamsburg and the Virginia beaches in Newport News, and enrolls 5,100 students.
 Academic programs encompass more than 90 areas of study, from biology to business administration and political science to the performing arts.
 The University has a new and technologically advanced campus, has generated over 7,300 applications for a freshmen class of 1,155 and has been ranked by U.S. News & World Report’s America’s Best Colleges guide as fourth among public regional universities in the South and seventh among all regional universities in the South.
 In addition, Christopher Newport is ranked third among all public schools for having "the highest proportion of classes with fewer than 20 students.”
 Christopher Newport is committed to ensuring that all people are welcomed, honored and fully engaged in the life of our academic community.
 We seek exceptional and diverse candidates and encourage applications from individuals who are underrepresented in their profession.
 For further details and information about Christopher Newport, visit http://www.cnu.edu.